 Rent a workspace?
 Lease equipment?
 You can deduct these things as well.

 Did you pay a cleaner, install air conditioning, or do something else to maintain your office?
 That’s also deductible.

 The utilities you pay at your rented workspace are tax deductible.
-Remember, as mentioned above, if you work from home, you’ll have to work through the home office deduction rules.
+Remember, as mentioned above, if you work from home, you’ll have to work through the rules of the home office deduction.